-This offbeat and satirical rock Western was co-written by members of America’s ever-so-hip Firesign Theatre and boasts appearances by a whole host of contemporary musicians, including Country Joe and The Fish, The James Gang, Elvin Jones and the New York Rock Ensemble.
+This offbeat and satirical film – billed as “the first Electric Western” – was co-written by members of America’s ever-so-hip Firesign Theatre and boasts appearances by a whole host of contemporary musicians, including Country Joe and The Fish, The James Gang, Elvin Jones and the New York Rock Ensemble.

-Hero Zach (John Rubinstein) becomes a gunfighter but his heart is uneasy and he sets out on a metaphysical journey.
+Hero Zach (John Rubinstein) sends off for a mail-order gun with illusions of becoming the fastest gun in the West.
+When he finds out that his goal involves a lot of killing, his heart is uneasy and he sets out on a metaphysical journey.

 He checks out the Bad Guy (Elvin Jones), makes it with the Whore, and finally discovers Peace with a non-violent desert rat Wise Man.